EirikVinje/stevensDW/README.md

 $ ./init_db.sh
 ```

+Access UI at: localhost:8000

 ## User Manual
-After running the setup process, the program can be accessed at localhost:8000 in your browser.
+After running the setup process, the program can be accessed at [localhost:8000](localhost:8000) in your browser.
 Where you will be presented with a map, 2 pie charts and a query area.

 To start the UI you first need to select which backend you would like to be using, MySQL, MongoDB or Neo4J.
 After doing so all the features of the UI will be working.